Sonolus/sonolus-express/README.md

 #### `add(type, data, hash?)`

 Add a resource.
-Returns `SRL` which can be used to access the resource.
+Returns `Srl` which can be used to access the resource.

 -   `type`: resource type.
 -   `data`: data (`Buffer`) or file path (`string`) to the data.